Partner, Accredited Criminal Law Specialist, LLB (Hons)

 - Anti-logging protestors, East Gippsland Otway Ranges;

-- Trade Unions in Desalination Plant Mediation in 2010;
+- Trade Unions in the Desalination Plant Mediation in 2010;

 Advice from a competent and experienced criminal lawyer before you are interviewed can and often does have a meaningful impact on the outcome of your case and in some instances, is the difference between whether or not your matter proceeds to court or not.